LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/introduction.md

 To complete the Custom Endpoint vendor configuration step, please ensure you have the following measures taken:

-- The orchestration layer (a.k.a Custom Endpoint service) must be implemented according to the provided API specification defined by Third-Party Bots.
+- The Custom Endpoint service must be implemented according to the provided API specification defined by Third-Party Bots.
 A reference implementation of the API specification can be found on the public git repository [here](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service).
   Third-Party Bots connector will call the defined endpoint with the consumer message as payload.

-- The custom endpoint domain must be whitelisted before configuring/starting the bot.
-If whitelisting is not done then the bot will fail to start.
-Also the "Test Connection" feature will indicate an issue successfully.
+- The Custom Endpoint service domain must be whitelisted before it can be used in Third-Party Bots.
+If whitelisting is not done, then the bot will not start nor will it be able to perform a test connection.
   Please contact the Third-Party Bots team or LivePerson account representative to set this up for you.

 - Third-Party Bots uses an App Installation for authentication of Custom Endpoint bot.
 There is a guide available [here](conversational-cloud-applications-installing-conversational-cloud-applications.html) on how to install